Is it time to get a business credit card for your side hustle?

 The last thing you want to do is lose money on fees while you are trying to earn extra money to make your life easier.
 Therefore, you may want to pursue a business credit card that offers a 0 percent introductory APR.

 With such a card, you can carry over a balance for a set number of months and not have to worry about interest adding to the amount you owe.
 As long as you pay off the entire debt before the regular rate goes into effect, you will not be charged any financing fees.
 This feature can save you a tremendous amount of money.
-Some of these intro offers are very long, such as the U.S. Bank Business Platinum Card, which gives 20 months of 0 percent APR (16.24 percent to 25.24 percent after the intro period) after the account is activated, and there is no annual fee.
+Some of these intro offers are very long, such as the U.S. Bank Business Platinum Card, which offers a long intro APR offer and has no annual fee.

 What you need to get a business credit card